 To a New Mexican, is there anything more welcoming than a basket of freshly fried sopaipillas?
-Back in December I did a round up of the fried bread treat, which I brazenly categorized as a New Mexican specialty that is "rarely found" outside of the land of enchantment.
+Back in December, I brazenly categorized them as a New Mexican specialty that is "rarely found" outside of the land of enchantment.

 Shortly thereafter, my assertion was challenged by Serious Eaters nationwide, who also laid claim to the treat in California, Texas, and Nebraska, among other lucky states.
 There is nothing like the force of anecdotal evidence to make a writer qualm, so in the interest of pacifying all the non-New Mexicans who also have access to sopaipillas, I'll revise my statement and say that sopaipillas are not especially common outside of the state.